mbforbes/mapgen/report/report.md

 ![2 tasks](img/2tasks.png)

-_Figure TODO: The two tasks we consider.
+_Figure 2: The two tasks we consider.
 In both cases, buildings must be generated on top of an input image.
 The difference is in the size of the region and the amount of geographic context provided._